RPT: Toward Transferable Model on Heterogeneous Researcher Data via Pre-Training: Experiments

 The problem of top-K researcher retrieval is a typical information retrieval problem, which is defined as given a researcher, we aim to retrieve several most relevant researchers of him/her.
 For each input researcher, we use the dot-product of his and the candidate researcher's representations as their scores and input the scores into a softmax over all researchers to predict top-K relevant researchers, we also use negative sampling\cite{rong2014word2vec} in training for efficiency.
 We randomly select 2000 researchers for training, 1000 researchers for validation, and 7000 researchers for testing.
 The ground truth for each researcher is defined as its coauthor list ordered by the times of collaboration.
 Noted that we do not introduce any extra parameters except pre-trained models to fine-tuning in this task, and for a fair comparison, the researcher representations are regarded as trainable parameters for feature-based models.
 Finally, we use Precision@K and Recall@K in the top-K retrieval list as the evaluation metric and we set K as 1, 5, 10, 15, 20 respectively.

 The results are shown in Table \ref{topk}.
-We can observe that: (1) The performance of traditional feature-based models in this task is far less than end-to-end models in general, comparing their performance in previous tasks.
+We can observe that: (1) The performance of feature-based models in this task is far less than end-to-end models in general, comparing their performance in previous tasks.
 That is because, without downstream parameters, they are inadequate to fit the objective function well.
+But still, RPT(fb) achieves better performance.
 (2) While the end-to-end models can adaptively optimize the parameters in pre-trained models by the downstream objectives, so they can achieve better performance.
 (3) The proposed RPT in end-to-end mode still achieves the best performance, showing the designed framework is robust in transferring to different downstream tasks.

+(4) Experiments on all three tasks show that models fusing both document and community information achieve better results than those inclined to extract one of them, indicating that the researcher's documents and community contain differential information, and both can contribute to the researcher data mining tasks.